Wealth effect: Effect on individuals

 wealth on demand and supply, and cannot assume that these are static (see also General equilibrium).

-However, according to David Backus the wealth effect is not observable in economic data, at least in regard to increases or decreases in home or stock equity.
+However, according to David Backus, the wealth effect is not observable in economic data, at least with respect to changes in home or stock equity.
 For example, while the stock market boom in the late 1990s (caused by the dot-com bubble) increased the wealth of Americans, it did not produce a significant change in consumption, and after the crash, consumption did not decrease.

-Economist Dean Baker disagrees and says that “housing wealth effect” is well-known and is a standard part of economic theory and modeling, and that economists expect households to consume based on their wealth.
+Economist Dean Baker disagrees, saying that the "housing wealth effect" is well known and a standard part of economic theory and modeling, and that economists expect households to consume based on their wealth.
 He cites approvingly research done by Carroll and Zhou that estimates that households increase their annual consumption by 6 cents for every additional dollar of home equity.

 In macroeconomics

 In macroeconomics, a rise in real wealth increases consumption, shifting the IS curve out to the right, thus pushing up interest rates and increasing aggregate demand.
-A decrease in real wealth does the opposite.
+A decrease in real wealth has the opposite effect.